The Marriott Bonvoy loyalty program eliminated its existing award charts and transitioned to “Flexible Point Redemption Rates” on March 29, 2022.

 For guests who like to save their Marriott Bonvoy points to redeem at high-category (read: expensive) properties, this is bad news as those nights are most likely going to become much more expensive — especially during popular travel periods.

-Hot Tip: Want to get the best value for your Marriott Bonvoy points before these changes happen?
+Hot Tip: Want to get the best value for your Marriott Bonvoy points?
 We detail the best Marriott hotels and resorts to book with points for maximum value.

 Good News vs. Bad News